-- Tech support hotline: (617) 576-3066 (Monday through Friday, 9 AM to 6 PM EST) - Tech support 24-hour fax line: (617) 354-3068
+- Tech support hotline: (617) 576-3066 (Monday through Friday, 9 AM to 6 PM EST) - Tech support 24-hour fax line: (617) 354-3068 - Online support: www.motu.com/support

-- Online support: www.motu.com/support - Please provide the following information to help us solve your problem as quickly as possible: - The serial number of the Traveler-mk3 system.
+Please provide the following information to help us solve your problem as quickly as possible:

+- The serial number of the Traveler-mk3 system.
 This is printed on a sticker placed on the bottom of the Traveler-mk3 rack unit.
-You must be able to supply this number to receive technical support. - A brief explanation of the problem, including the exact sequence of actions which cause it, and the contents of any error messages which appear on the screen. - The pages in the manual which refer to the parts of the Traveler-mk3 or AudioDesk with which you are having trouble. - The version of your computer's operating system.
+You must be able to supply this number to receive technical support. - A brief explanation of the problem, including the exact sequence of actions which cause it, and the contents of any error messages which appear on the screen. - The pages in the manual that refer to feature you are having trouble with. - The version of your computer's operating system.